MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

     /// Checks to see if opening the catalog would be
-    /// successful, without making any durable changes. fn check_open(&self) -> Result<(), Error>;
+    /// successful, without making any durable changes.
+    ///
+    /// Will return an error in the following scenarios:
+    ///   - Catalog not initialized.
+    ///   - Catalog migrations fail.
+    fn check_open(&self) -> Result<(), Error>;

     /// Opens the catalog in read only mode.
 All mutating methods